Creating new materials for a sustainable future

 Jairo Velasco Jr. Co-Leads Study Featured in Nature Confirming 40-Year-Old Quantum Theory

-In a new paper published on November 27 in Nature, an international team co-led by UC Santa Cruz Materials Science & Engineering Professor, Jairo Velasco Jr., detail an experiment that confirms a theory first put forth 40 years ago stating that electrons confined in quantum space would move along common paths rather than producing a chaotic jumble of trajectories.
+In a paper published on in Nature, an international team co-led by UC Santa Cruz Materials Science & Engineering Professor, Jairo Velasco Jr., detail an experiment that confirms a theory first put forth 40 years ago stating that electrons confined in quantum space would move along common paths rather than producing a chaotic jumble of trajectories.